Warm Machine: Commercial performance

+"Warm Machine" reached No. 38 on the US Billboard Modern Rock Tracks chart and No. 16 on the Billboard Mainstream Rock Tracks chart.
+In the United Kingdom, the song became the band's third-most successful single, reaching No. 45 on the UK Singles Chart.

 Music video

 The video was directed by Russel Thomas and Steve Jones on 18 December 1999.
 The live footage is taken from a show which took place at the Bayfront Amphitheratre in Miami, Florida on 18 December, while the sections of the video with the band playing on a dark stage were filmed in a London studio.
 The song was actually played twice at the Miami show.